Collaborations and partnerships to serve global goals

 - Breena R. Taira, MD, MPH, Emergency Medicine

-DGSOM’s Global Health Program aims to provide opportunities for trainees, faculty, and staff to contribute to sustainable health initiatives and to address the health inequities facing the world today, but we cannot achieve these goals alone.
-To maximize investment and impact, we collaborate with a large number of community partners working to improve health here in Los Angeles, across California, the U.S., and around the globe.
+GHP aims to provide opportunities for trainees, faculty, and staff to contribute to sustainable health initiatives and to address the health inequities facing the world today, but we cannot achieve these goals alone.

-Within the UCLA community, we are committed to creating sustainable, bilateral partnerships to advance health initiatives.
-DGSOM collaborates with UCLA Health’s International Services team to offer education and training programs to medical students, physicians, nurses, and hospital administrators from other countries.
+Within the UCLA community and larger UC system, we are committed to creating sustainable, bilateral partnerships to advance health initiatives.
+DGSOM collaborates with UCLA Health’s International Services team to strengthen multidisciplinary connections between the hospital and medical school, and offer education and training programs to medical students, physicians, nurses, and hospital administrators from other countries.
 For example, physicians from other countries can engage in observership training through the International Physician Observership Program.
-We also work in close connection with UCLA’s International Institute, to align DGSOM’s policies and processes with those across the rest of the school, prevent duplication of efforts, and identify areas for synergy in global health programming and research.
+We also work closely with UCLA’s International Institute to align DGSOM’s policies and processes with those across the rest of the school, prevent duplication of efforts, and identify areas for synergy in global health programming and research.
 Our focus on multi-disciplinary approaches also extends to the Center for Global and Immigrant Health within the UCLA Fielding School of Public Health and other health sciences programs, where we seek to discover opportunities in which existing programs and research can be enhanced through integration.

 Within the larger University of California school network, we participate in the system-wide global health initiative, known as the University of California Global Health Initiative, that brings together faculty from across schools and disciplines to design and discuss ways to collaborate for high-impact health initiatives around the globe.